 "In each of these cases, the companies Amazon went up against had all created blue oceans of their own, and whenever Amazon tried to imitate them, they failed," said Mauborgne.
 "The lesson here is that the best defense is offense, and the best offense … is to make a blue ocean shift and create your own blue ocean.
 Imitation is not the path to success, especially in the overcrowded industries most companies today confront."

 Another company that created a blue ocean shift is Home Depot, which created an original value-cost frontier that led to the multibillion-dollar DIY market, according to Kim.

 "When they saw Amazon encroaching upon their space, instead of competing head-on … they doubled down on offering what Amazon could not – knowledge and advice to complete complex do-it-yourself projects such as renovating your bathroom on your own," said Kim.

 To discover an elusive blue ocean, Kim and Mauborgne recommend that businesses consider what they call the Four Actions Framework to reconstruct buyer value elements in crafting a new value curve.
 The framework poses four key questions:

 - Raise: What factors should be raised well above the industry's standard?

 - Reduce: What factors were a result of competing against other industries and can be reduced?

 - Eliminate: Which factors that the industry has long competed on should be eliminated?

 - Create: Which factors should be created that the industry has never offered?

-Kim and Mauborgne said that this exercise forces companies to scrutinize every factor of competition, helping leaders discover the range of assumptions they unconsciously make while competing.
+This exercise forces companies to examine every factor of competition, guiding leaders to discover the assumptions they unconsciously make while competing.
 They can then search for blue oceans within their industries and make the shift.